pigtamer/hpc_lecture/README.md

 This is the repository for "High Performance Computing" lecture of Tokyo Tech, Spring Semester 2020.

+❗️)There seem to be an upper limit of 1024 threads for the bucket sort with cuda.

 |          | Topic                                | Sample code               |
 | -------- | ------------------------------------ | ------------------------- |